physiodatatoolbox/docs/docs/user-guide/data-viewers.md

     no_shadow = true
     max_width="420px"
     caption="Top: an epoch plot, showing three minute-long epochs that have been sliced into 10 second segments.
 Bottom: an event plot showing nine events.
 The time axis of the epoch and event graphs correspond to the time axis of the graphs below them." %}

+The epoch and event graphs are located in the PhysioAnalyzer Viewer, above the other axes, as seen in the [Figure](#pa-data) above.